Generate sample data

 }

-- Check that the data has gone to S3.
-Go to AWS Management Console
+Check to ensure that the data has been sent to S3.
+Access the AWS Management Console.